Contractor doctor: is it possible to negotiate a rise when there are 'no rises'?

 Firstly, well done for making the leap into contracting.

-With the market getting better you are in an excellent position to negotiate a higher rate or more favourable contract terms.
+Market fluctuations in supply and demand mean that market rates will change over time.
+And if the market is getting better then you are in an excellent position to negotiate a higher rate or more favourable contract terms.
+When the market decreases, just make sure you have enough retained earnings in your company to ride it out.

-Our article Preparing and Negotiating a Contract Renewal covers this process in depth.
+Our guide Preparing and Negotiating a Contract Renewal covers the renewal process in depth.

-Here are a few things for you to consider:
+Here are a few more aspects you to consider:

 • No rises?: Every contract position is negotiable.
 Sellers set the prices, not the buyers.
 'No rises' is the first statement in negotiation.